-Anyway, whenever I share that salad or my tutorial for how to roast beets, two things happen.
+Whenever I share that salad or my tutorial for how to roast beets, two things happen.
 First, everyone loses their minds sharing their opinions on beets.
-Second, half the people (the half that like beets, and a few who don’t actually) that they LOVE pickled beets.
-So I decided that since Quick Pickled Red Onions are my favorite thing in the world, I should make ya’ll some quick pickled beets.
+Second, half the people (the half that like beets, and a few who don’t actually) tell me that they love pickled beets.

 How to Pickle Beets